apigee/node-samples/node/method-override/README.md

 # "Method Override" Apigee Node.js Sample

 This application is a proxy that changes the HTTP method sent to a target.
 If a `X-HTTP-Method-Override` header or `method_override` query parameter is specified in a request, its value will be used as the method instead of the original method, and the header or query parameter will be removed.
-(HTTPBin)[http://httpbin.org/] is the default back-end service.
+[HTTPBin](http://httpbin.org/) is the default backend service.

 To deploy: